Giovanni Battista Vaccarini: Biography

-In front of this building, Vaccarini designed a fountain, consisting in an obelisk upon the back of the elephant u Liotru (symbol of Catania), inspiring to the Hypnerotomachia Poliphili.
+In front of Palazzo degli Elefanti, Vaccarini designed a fountain, consisting in an obelisk upon the back of the elephant u Liotru (now the symbol of Catania), inspired by the Hypnerotomachia Poliphili.
 Vaccarini completed the square by designing the main facade of the cathedral, a thirty-year project not completed until 1768.
 According to Professor Anthony Blunt, the cathedral was not one of Vaccarini's successes.

 As a church architect, Vaccarini introduced into Sicily the church plans of the Renaissance which had passed Sicily by.
 However, many of his churches are based on the designs of churches he had seen in Rome.
 The church of S. Agata in Catania, for instance, is based on Sant'Agnese in Agone (Rome).

 Vaccarini's Baroque became prevalent in Catania, and much copied for three-quarters of a century.
 However, he was not employed only in Sicily, since in 1756 he journeyed to Naples to aid Vanvitelli and Ferdinando Fuga in the construction of the marble Palace of Caserta.
 Vanvitelli's influence is clearly visible in Vaccarini's final works, especially the Collegio Cutelli and the Badia di Sant'Agata.

 Vaccarini died in Palermo in 1768.